How to resize partition on Windows Server 2003

 2. If you use hardware RAID arrays, such as RAID 0, 1, 5, 10, do not break RAID array or do any operations in the RAID controller.
 Actually, the steps to resize Server 2003 volume on RAID or VMware/Hyper-V are the same with resizing physical disk partitions.

-Pay attention to data safety while resizing partition
+Pay attention to data safety

 As I said in the beginning, data safety is most important to a server, so you should pay more attention.
 Different with the read-only program.
 To resize partition on Windows Server 2003, the partitioning software will move all files in a volume to other locations, it also modify the parameters of disk, partition and files in MBR, DBR, file system and other places.
 Besides the ability to resize partition, hardware issue such as: low RAM memory, high CPU usage, especially power failure also cause damage.
 If the partitioning software cannot handle all these issue, there is risk of losing data.